-The beautiful village of Groomsport, just ten minutes from Bangor
+Picture-postcard beauty: the beautiful village of Groomsport, just ten minutes from Bangor

 The main attraction for visitors in Groomsport is Cockle Row, the old fishermen's thatched cottages that were officially opened in May 1997 after four months of complete refurbishment.
 The cottages have not lost their original charm with the heritage cottage depicting what Cockle Row would have been like around 1910.
 A lot of time and effort went into sourcing interior fittings and an exhibition of old photographs of Groomsport provides visitors with a time to reminisce.
-The second cottage is now a Visitor Information Centre and provides tourists and locals alike with information of places to visit, accommodation and events in Northern Ireland.
+The second cottage is now a Visitor Information Centre (that opens seasonally) and provides tourists and locals alike with information of places to visit, accommodation and events in Northern Ireland.
 The cottage also sells a selection of crafts and souvenirs.*